Sometimes we forget that honey bees aren’t the only types of bees out there.

-Most native species are solitary.
-They nest alone and don’t share child-rearing responsibilities.
+Most native species are solitary bees.
+Every bee nests alone and does not share child-rearing responsibilities.

 Native species are harder to track, unlike their cousins, the honey bee.
 However, their efficiency as pollinators has motivated some farmers to invest in them.
 Alfalfa farmers buy alkali bees to aid in the pollination of this vital crop.

-The early European settlers introduced honeybees, specifically the European dark bee, in the 1600s.
-Since then, not only have we imported different races of honeybees.
-We have imported some solitary ones as well, e.g., the Japanese horned bee.
+The early European settlers introduced honey bees, specifically the European dark bee species, in the 1600s.
+Since then, not only have we imported different races of honey bees.
+We have imported some solitary bees as well, e.g., the Japanese horned bee.

 Advantages of foreign bees

 One major advantage is the homegrown crop of honey we now love and enjoy.
 Without these species, honey production would be at its minimum, and we would have to import honey.

 It has also allowed us some agricultural benefits because, despite being less efficient than the native species, their numbers make up for this deficit.
 That has created an industry of its own, allowing beekeepers to increase their income streams by offering pollination services.